 Sunday Food and Fellowship, Sundays at 8pm

 After worship we gather in Kay lounge to spend time together and eat snacks.
-Once a month the campus ministry team at Metropolitan Memorial UMC provides dinner.
+Once a month the campus ministry team at National UMC provides dinner.

-Each week we will discuss a passage from the Bible, this semester we are talking about the Letters of John (1 John, 2 John, and 3 John).
-Before Bible study, Metropolitan Memorial UMC provides dinner to their Wednesday night study groups and they invite us on a pay-what-you-can basis.
+Each week we will discuss a passage from the Bible or read a devotion.
+Before faith study, National UMC provides dinner to their Wednesday night study groups and they invite us on a pay-what-you-can basis.

 Free Food Friday, Friday at 11am

-The Campus Ministry Team at Metropolitan Memorial UMC provide free pizza, a vegetable tray, snacks, and drinks in the AU Lounge.
+The Campus Ministry Team at National UMC provide free pizza, snacks, and drinks in the AU Lounge.
 Contact us for directions.